ScottDrysdale86/Python-Testing-PDA/part_1_docs/testing_task_1.md

     return card2

+# def should be indented 1 more tab.
+In line with the above def
 def cards_total(self, cards):
   # total has not been declared.
 Should be total = 0
   total
   for card in cards:
     total += card.value
     # return should be on the same indentation as for to return the total
+    # cannot concatenate total as it is an integer.
     return "You have a total of" + total

 ```